fcostin/tcplb/docs/DESIGN.md

 - bind address to listen on
 - where to find its certificate & private key
+- where to find trusted CA roots to use when authenticating clients (see authentication section)
 - list of one or more upstream addresses

 Load balancer will display help when invoked with no arguments and exit with nonzero status on fatal errors.

+Load balancer will regard the following as fatal errors that prevent startup:
+- no bind address specified
+- certificate & private key not specified or failed to load
+- trusted CA roots not specified or failed to load

 Other parameters (e.g. timeouts) will be defined as constants in the code and will require rebuilding from source to tweak.